 Peace In The Valley

-In 1999, they released a 3-disc CD set titled PEACE IN THE VALLEY – THE COMPLETE GOSPEL RECORDINGS, which has not been certified for a Gold Record Award at this time.
+In 1999, RCA released a 3-disc CD set titled PEACE IN THE VALLEY – THE COMPLETE GOSPEL RECORDINGS, which has not been certified for a Gold Record Award at this time.

 If we combine the EP and the CD, we probably get a little more than a million units sold.
 I would love to meet the person that found the paperwork that shows the other 19,000,000 sales.